Tasks

 Engagement Campaigns: Create recurring tasks that share relevant content or updates with specific customer segments on a regular basis.

-Tasks give you the power to automate personalized interactions at scale, ensuring no contact falls through the cracks while maintaining the human touch your AI agents provide.
+Tasks give you the power to automate interactions at scale, ensuring consistent agent engagement while maintaining the personal touch your contacts expect.

 Configuring Task Details